agntcy/acp-spec/SECURITY.md

 ## Disclosing a security issue

-The `acp-spec` maintainers take all security issues in the project seriously.
-Thank you for improving the security of `acp-spec`.
+The `acp-sec` maintainers take all security issues in the project seriously.
+Thank you for improving the security of `acp-sec`.
 We appreciate your dedication to responsible disclosure and will make every effort to acknowledge your contributions.

-`acp-spec` leverages GitHub's private vulnerability reporting.
+`acp-sec` leverages GitHub's private vulnerability reporting.

 To learn more about this feature and how to submit a vulnerability report, review [GitHub's documentation on private reporting](https://docs.github.com/code-security/security-advisories/guidance-on-reporting-and-writing-information-about-vulnerabilities/privately-reporting-a-security-vulnerability).